-- A. Passing one of the following national or state tests at the minimum score or level identified below: - 1.
-Score of 50 on the CSU Entry Level Mathematics Test (ELM) if taken after February 2002 or an ELM score of 550 if taken before February 2002. - 2.
-Score of 550 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT or SAT Subject Tests level 1 or level 2) in mathematics. - 3.
-Score of 23 on the American College Test (ACT) mathematics section if taken after October 1989. - 4.
-Score of "Ready for CSU College-Level Mathematics Courses" on the Early Assessment Program (EAP), augmented mathematics, taken in the 11th grade as part of the California Standards Test or Algebra II. - 5.
-Score of "Ready for CSU College-Level Mathematics Courses - Conditional" on the Early Assessment Program (EAP), augmented mathematics, taken in the 11th grade as part of the California Standards Test or Algebra II PLUS successful completion of a CSUapproved mathematics or mathematics-related course or activity taken before you enroll at a CSU campus.

-- 6. Score of 3 on the College Board Scholastic Advanced Placement (AP) calculus AB or calculus BC examination or the statistics examination. - 7.
-Score of 550 on the College Board Mathematics Achievement Test, Level I or IC or II or IIC. - 8.
-Score of 550 on the College Board SAT II Mathematics Test, Level I or IC or II or IIC. - These scores are appropriate only to those students who satisfy the requirement upon matriculation in this catalog year or who take the examinations during this catalog year.
+- A. Passing one of the following national or state tests at the minimum score or level identified below: - Score of 50 on the CSU Entry Level Mathematics Test (ELM) if taken after February 2002 or an ELM score of 550 if taken before February 2002. - Score of 570 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT or SAT Subject Tests level 1 or level 2) in mathematics if taken after February 2016.
+Score of 550 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT or SAT Subject Tests level 1 or level 2) in mathematics if taken before March 2016. - 3.
+Score of 23 on the American College Test (ACT) mathematics section if taken after October 1989. - Score of 3 or higher on the College Board Scholastic Advanced Placement (AP) Calculus AB or Calculus BC examination, Computer Science Principles, or the Statistics examination. - 5.
+Score of 4-7 on the International Baccalaureate examination in Higher Level Computer Science or Higher Level Mathematics. - Score of 550 on the College Board Mathematics Achievement Test, Level I or IC or II or IIC if taken before March 2016. - 7.
+Score of 550 on the College Board SAT II Mathematics Test, Level I or IC or II or IIC if taken before March 2016.